Admission Requirements & Deadlines

 - Research Paper: A research paper or essay that represents your best effort in your proposed area of study.
 Length is typically 10-20 pages double-spaced, not to exceed 25 pages.
 Multi-authored papers are not acceptable.
 The research paper can be uploaded and attached to your online application before submission.

 - Application Fee: There is a $65 non-refundable application fee, which covers the cost of processing application materials.
-The fee may be paid by credit card at the time of submission of online application (after submission, you will not be able to access your application again for payment), or may be paid on a bank draft or personal check drawn on a U.S. bank made payable to "University of Denver" and submitted with the packet of supplemental application materials.
+The fee may be paid by credit card at the time of submission of online application, or may be paid on a bank draft or personal check drawn on a U.S. bank made payable to "University of Denver".
 Applications will not be forwarded to the department for review until this fee is paid.
-No waivers or deferrals are allowed.

-- Supplemental Materials: Applicants should mail all supplemental admission materials (if not already submitted online) to:
+Mail admission materials (if not submitted online) to:

 University of Denver